ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 Initializer lists may create a [List](StandardLibrary/List.md) outside of [lowlevel contexts](#61-low-level-contexts) in the future.

+If an array is created for a type that does not have a default value, an `Array<T>` is created that tracks initializations.
+In lowlevel contexts, this is bypassed and an unsafe array can be created.

 ## 6.4 Numerics

 To allow for better interop, several numeric types can be used to specify